christensenjo/la-clippers-data-visualization/questions.md

 ## Technical Questions

 1. **Database Creation**
-   a.
-My project is Dockerized.
+- My project is Dockerized.
 See instructions to run in the README.
-   b.
-The primary keys across the tables should be:
+- The primary keys across the tables should be:
     - team table: `team_id` BigIntegerField in Django
     - player table: `player_id` BigIntegerField in Django
     - game_schedule: `game_id` BigIntegerField in Django